 Building the Science Building

 NYU Langone’s Science Building will be a new facility encompassing more than 365,000 square feet and 10 floors of laboratory space dedicated to research, including wet laboratory space, core facilities, a new vivarium, conference spaces, and public amenities in an expansive, integrated environment.
-Positioned at 30th Street and the FDR Service Road, just south of the Joan and Joel Smilow Research Center, the Science Building will serve as the centerpiece of NYU Langone’s transformation at the southernmost end of the main campus, and will provide a prominent new gateway to research and education on campus.
+Positioned at 30th Street and the FDR Service Road, just south of the Joan and Joel Smilow Research Center, the Science Building is the centerpiece of NYU Langone’s transformation at the southernmost end of the main campus, and will provide a prominent new gateway to research and education on campus.

 Like other major components of the campus transformation, the new Science Building will expand upon NYU Langone’s existing strengths—in this case, advanced biomedical research.